divolte/divolte-collector/docs/configuration.rst

 logback.xml
 -----------
 Divolte Collector uses the `Logback Project <http://logback.qos.ch>`_ as its logging provider.
-This provider is configured through the ``logback.xml`` file in the configuration directory.
+This provider is configured through the :file:`logback.xml` file in the configuration directory.
 For more information about the settings in this file, review the `Configuration chapter in the Logback Manual <http://logback.qos.ch/manual/configuration.html>`_.

 divolte-collector.conf
 ----------------------